-The U.S. Environmental Protection Agency (EPA) recognized Cobb County Water System (CCWS) with a 2014 WaterSense Partner of the Year award.
-The Water Efficiency Program was honored at the WaterSmart Innovations Conference for its commitment to water efficiency and efforts to educate Americans about WaterSense during 2013.
-Click here to read the Press Release .
+The U.S. Environmental Protection Agency (EPA) recognized Cobb County Water System with a 2016 WaterSense Partner of the Year Award as a leader in saving water for future generations.
+Cobb Water was honored at the WaterSmart Innovations Conference on October 6, 2016, in Las Vegas NV, for promoting water efficiency and WaterSense in 2015.

 Cobb County Water System is a USEPA WaterSense Promotional Partner.
 WaterSense products are independently tested by a third party and proven to save 20% over conventional products.
 When upgrading your plumbing and irrigation equipment look for the WaterSense Label.